 Young Music Scholars

-Students who audition for MYA’s programs have had the benefit of supportive parents, a teacher or another person who has provided them with private lessons, an instrument, transportation to MYA, and encouragement in their love and pursuit of making music.
+Students who audition for MYAC’s programs have had the benefit of supportive parents, a teacher or another person who has provided them with private lessons, an instrument, transportation to MYAC, and encouragement in their love and pursuit of making music.
 Not all students are that lucky.